 Director – Chino Moya – 2020 – UK – Cert.
 N/C 18+ – 91m

-Overlapping narratives unfold within a mysterious city which resembles something out of Eastern Europe – Glasgow Film Festival Friday, February 26th to Monday, March 1st
+Overlapping narratives unfold within a mysterious city which resembles something out of Eastern Europe – in cinemas from Monday, May 17th

 In a grey urban environment resembling an unspecified city somewhere in Eastern Europe or possibly Russia, two lorry drivers go about their daily routine of picking up corpses from the street.
 These two characters form the frame story of what is to follow, although exactly what that is isn’t clear from the narrative’s meandering nature.
 There are stories within stories wherein the character you think is the main character is suddenly usurped by a different character.
 Several times over.